terrapower/armi/doc/user/inputs.rst

 Fuel Management Input
 =====================

-Fuel management in ARMI is specified through custom Python scripts that often reside in the working directory of a run (but can be anywhere if you use full paths).
-During a normal run, ARMI checks for two fuel management settings:
+Fuel management in ARMI is specified through custom Python scripts or yaml file definitions that often reside in the working directory of a run (but can be anywhere if you use full paths).
+During a normal run, ARMI checks for several fuel management settings:

 ``shuffleLogic``
    The path to the Python source file or dotted import path to a module that contains the user's custom fuel management logic

+``shuffleSequenceFile``
+   The path to a yaml file containing the user's custom fuel management logic.

 ``fuelHandlerName``
    The name of a FuelHandler class that ARMI will look for in the Fuel Management Input module or file